sumup/sumup-ios-sdk/README.md

 5. Recommended to use on Xcode 13 and iOS SDK 15 or later.
 6. iPhone, iPad or iPod touch.

+### Compatibility

+* Air card readers with serial numbers starting with 108, 109 or later are not compatible with iOS SDK 4.2.1 or earlier.
+Please update to the latest iOS SDK version if you need to support these readers.

 ### Table of Contents
 * [Installation](#installation)
   * [Manual Integration](#manual-integration)